 How does Target’s employee tuition program work?

 The corporate announcement that Target made on Aug.
-4 discussed its new “debt-free education assistance benefit.”
-Available to all employees whether they work for Target on a part-time or full-time basis, the benefit provides full tuition as well as other expenses like textbooks and fees.
+4, 2021, discussed its new “debt-free education assistance benefit.”
+The program is available to all employees whether they work for Target on a part-time or full-time basis.
+The program provides full tuition and also covers other expenses like textbooks and fees.

-The motivation behind Target’s employee tuition program includes attracting quality team members to the company as well as helping them build skills and prepare for long careers with Target.
+The motivation behind Target’s employee tuition program includes attracting quality team members to the company and helping them build skills and prepare for long careers with Target.
 The company employs about 340,000 individuals at its stores, distribution centers, and headquarters.

 Target’s chief human resources officer, Melissa Kremer, stated in the company announcement, “A significant number of our hourly team members build their careers at Target, and we know many would like to pursue additional education opportunities.
 We don’t want the cost to be a barrier to anyone.”

 Target said that it would be investing a total of $200 million over the next four years to help fund the program and move towards eliminating student debt for team members.

 Which colleges and programs are included in Target’s tuition program?

 Similar to Walmart and other companies that offer tuition assistance to their employees, Target’s benefit is only available for a specific set of higher education institutions and programs.
 Employees should be aware of which schools and degrees or certificates are covered by Target’s partnership with Guild Education.